 Two years from the date of the training.

-If a parent or guardian has no leadership roles, but comes to some events like unit meetings, courts of honor and cub fun days, are they required to have either the YPT or the Face-to-face certification?
+If a parent or guardian has no leadership roles, but comes to some events like unit meetings, courts of honor and cub fun days, are they required to have YPT certification?

 Not in all cases, but it is strongly recommended for all parents or guardians of scouts.
-Any registered adult in the program must have either the on-line or Face-to-face Youth Protection certification.
+Any registered adult in the program must have the on-line Youth Protection certification.